The Retro-Printer Module is a small module ("HAT") designed by Retro Computer specialist, RWAP Software.

 Unfortunately, there remains a whole host of circumstances where such a virtual dot matrix printer cannot be used.
 For example, consider how you would print (or collect the data) from test equipment, medical equipment, industrial machines or vintage computers which do not run Windows; but use their own operating systems (or plain DOS).

-The Retro-Printer Module is designed to perform a similar function to softweare printer emulators.
-However, it is a hardware solution, so rather than a simple software emulation of a traditional dot-matrix or daisywheel centronics printer, the Retro-Printer forms a low cost centronics to usb (or network) printer convertor which can be used seemlessly to print the captured text direct to any modern connected network or USB printer, such as a low cost Inkjet, or even a laser printer.
+The Retro-Printer Module is designed to perform a similar function to other software printer emulators.
+However, it is a hardware solution, so rather than a simple software emulation of a traditional dot-matrix or daisywheel centronics printer, the Retro-Printer forms a low cost centronics or serial to usb (or network) printer convertor which can be used seemlessly to print the captured text direct to any modern connected network or USB printer, such as a low cost Inkjet, or even a laser printer.

 Connecting to an industry standard parallel port (you need a parallel to centronics cable), the Retro-Printer captures and converts any data intended for a printer.
 Although originally designed to act as a virtual Epson printer, we have now implemented a wide variety of printer emulators which are included as part of the Retro-Printer software.
 We continue to work with customers and industry to produce further virtual printer support where required.